PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Virtual Goods.md

   * *Description* \- The Description is a mandatory field, which you should use to describe the Virtual Good.
   * *Currencies* \- The amount of each currency needed to buy the Virtual Good.
   * *Product IDs* \- The ID of the item that has been created in the appropriate store.
   * *Max Quantity* \- The maximum quantity of this good that the player can own at any one time.
-Only enforced on *BuyVirtualGoodsRequests* using virtual currency.
+Only enforced on [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md) using virtual currency.
 Purchases from external stores will still be awarded even if they result in this maximum being exceeded.
   * *Tags* \- Tags associated with the Virtual Good.
   * *Type* \- Specify the type: Is this a Virtual Good or a Currency Pack?